Mariannly/ISYA2025/README.md

 # ISYA 2025 Repository

-We will share all the material from ISYA 2025 in this repository.
+We will share all the material from the 46th International School for Young Astronomers ISYA 2025: Ecuador (ISYA 2025) in this repository.

 The website of the school: www.isya2025-ecuador.com